PogYuliya/DealReptPub/README.md

 #### Deal#Rept restricts:
 - from past contract data editing/deleting;
-- from current contract data deleting if it has uploaded documents;
+- from current contract data deleting if it has uploaded related documents;
 - from uploaded contract documents physical deleting (only marked as deleted);
 - from supplier/branch/bank/city data deleting if they have related contracts, suppliers or branches.
 These restrictions protect a database integrity.